Tokki Soju: Key Dates

 Founder Brandon Hill's business partner, Douglas Park, joined in August of 2016, just 6 months after the company was created.

 Park's role switched from partner to CEO in October 2018.
 Under his leadership, the company created additional products and moved production to Korea where they believed there would be more meaning to create with local ingredients and support Korean agriculture.

 They began construction of their distillery in September 2019, and finally finished construction in May 2020 launching their first product in Korea in July 2020.
 As their products use a lot of glutinous rice, the company contributes to 30% of Chungju's rice market.

 Tokki Bar's interior.
 Located inside of Ryse, Autograph Collection hotel in Hongdae, Seoul.

 In May 2021, Tōkki Soju opened an estate bar called Tōkki Bar inside of Ryse, Autograph Collection hotel in Hongdae.
 All cocktails and spirits served at this bar are produced by the Tōkki Soju distillers.

 On June 6, 2021 they launched their barrel-aged soju called Tōkki Soju Gold Label.
 While technically, this is considered a whiskey, Tōkki Soju intentionally kept the category as barrel-aged soju as their company mission is to elevate the category of soju.

 On June 27, 2021 they launched their Western spirits line, Sŏnbi.
 Currently, they have two spirits under the Sŏnbi brand -- Sŏnbi Gin and Sŏnbi Vodka.

+Brandon Hill has left the company in 2025 and is no longer involved with Tokki Soju and Sonbi.